Skip to main content

 Account Verification

-Guide to account verification, including why we request documents, how long checks take, and why your account may be temporarily restricted
+Guide to account verification, including why we request documents, what we accept, and why your account may be temporarily restricted

 Why are you asking for documents if I’m already verified?